 - Ability to recover instantly with features like direct VM spin up, instant and/or full VM recovery, etc.

-- Secure target storage repositories (on-premises & in the cloud) – using air-gap, WORM, & other similar features
+- Secure target storage repositories (on-premises & in the cloud) – using air-gap, WORM storage for file and S3 object data, & other similar features

 In other words, we don’t accept the following as effective backup and DR: